geovedi/book-notes/2021/unsettled.notes.md

 - Inaccuracies in Communication and Unsupportive Hyperbole:
   - Organizations rely on assessment reports for climate communication.
   - An example of unsupported hyperbole in an AAAS report.
-  - The author's alternate statement based on assessment reports.
+  - Koonin's alternate statement based on assessment reports.
   - The tendency toward exaggerated communication about climate.
 - Imparting Information Impartially:
   - Moving away from persuasion towards impartial information.